Whisky: Ireland and Scotland

-The practice of distillation had spread to Ireland by the 12th century and Scotland by the 15th in the century, as did the common European practice of distilling aqua vitae, a spirit alcohol, primarily for medicinal purposes.
+The practice of distillation had spread to Ireland by the 12th century and Scotland by the 15th century, as did the common European practice of distilling aqua vitae, a spirit alcohol, primarily for medicinal purposes.
 The practice of medicinal distillation eventually passed from a monastic setting to the secular via professional medical practitioners of the time, the Guild of Barber-Surgeons.
 The earliest mention of whiskey in Ireland comes from the Annals of Clonmacnoise, which attributes the death of a chieftain in 1405 to "taking a surfeit of aqua vitae" at Christmas.
 In Scotland, the first evidence of whisky production comes from an entry in the Exchequer Rolls for 1495 where malt is sent "To Friar John Cor, by order of the king, to make aquavitae", enough to make about 500 bottles.

 James IV of Scotland (r.
 1488–1513) reportedly had a great liking for Scotch whisky, and in 1506 the town of Dundee purchased a large amount of whisky from the Guild of Barber-Surgeons, which held the monopoly on production at the time.